aprasannakumar85/BingoUsingCsharpServer/README.md

 # BingoUsingCsharpServer
- Bingo game using C # Web API as server code
+ Bingo game using C # Web API as server code (Web API in a separate repository)

 Uses Signal R to send and receive tokens across browsers (between Administrator and players).
-Stores tokens, players and admin info in FireBase.
+Stores tokens, players and admin info in Database.

 Refer screenshots.